kubeshop/testkube/docs/docs/articles/testkube-cli-docker.md

 ## Running the Testkube CLI Docker Image

-Once you have the image, try running the following command pointing to Testkube demo:
+Once you have the image, run the following command pointing to the Testkube demo:

 ```bash
 docker run kubeshop/testkube-cli:latest version --namespace testkube --api-uri https://demo.testkube.io/results --client direct
 ```

-This command starts a new Docker container with the Testkube CLI image and executes the command `testkube version` pointing to the api-server running on the Testkube demo environment.
+This command starts a new Docker container with the Testkube CLI image and executes the command `testkube version`, pointing to the api-server running on the Testkube demo environment.

 There are multiple *client types* you can set for the Testkube CLI: